dEagleProg/dEagleSwear/README.md

-Бот для познания самого важного словарного лексикона на трёх языках:

-🏳 Русский
-🏴󠁧󠁢󠁥󠁮󠁧󠁿 Английский
-🇪🇸 Испанский
+## Bot for learning the most important vocabulary in three languages:

+🏳 Russian 🏴󠁧󠁢󠁥󠁮󠁧󠁿 English 🇪🇸 Spanish